 30. Gold Coast, Australia

 It’s been an epic fourth year on the road, and coincidently we are celebrating our fourth year travel-versary on a flight back to the Gold Coast, which feels so right to be coming home this time.
 We’re closing this South East Asia chapter and are fully ready to write the new one with plenty of blank pages yet to fill.
-We don’t have much of a plan for the next 12 months…our only certainty is our Destination Wedding in Bali mid next year, which will probably be followed by a pretty epic honeymoon.
+We don’t have much of a plan for the next 12 months…our only certainty is our Destination Wedding in Bali mid next year, which will probably be followed by a honeymoon.
 Though whatever ends up happening between now and then, it will most definitely be a great story…

 Have you been to any of the places mentioned in this post?
 Leave us a comment below…